 She feels skill with the lathe is as fundamental to the creation of wood art as it is to functional turning, e.g. salad bowls, spindles, architectural work.
 Using traditional turning methods with hand-held tools, she believes that turned wood art and utility items can raise each other’s profile in a symbiotic relationship, encouraging more people - young and old - to become either hobby turners or professionals.

-Joey is one of the leaders of the artistic woodturning movement which is developing in the UK and has been made a Freeman of the Worshipful Company of Turners of London and a Freeman of the City of London.
+Joey, a Liveryman of the Worshipful Company of Turners of London, is one of the leaders of the artistic woodturning movement which is developing in the UK.
 She is passionate about raising the profile of wood to an art form to encourage UK collectors and to see wood in high-profile galleries, exhibitions and museums in the UK.

 Professionally I feel very fortunate to be a female in what is essentially a man’s world of wood turning.
 My style incorporates both the more feminine - the delicate and beautiful - and the more masculine - the big and bold.
 Combined, these two aspects fully encapsulate and make the most striking use of wood’s tactile beauty.